Skip to main content

 Cloud Firewall operates in a stateful mode, which tracks the state of sessions.
 If traffic has passed through a port and a session has been established, return traffic within that session will pass even without a rule.

-Cloud Firewall supports user roles and types.
+Cloud Firewall supports user types and roles.

 Records of Cloud Firewall operations are saved in audit logs.